Pore water pressure and the importance of drainage

 Suction is typically ignored in design and so provides an additional margin against failure or poor performance of the structure.
 As a result, it is a good idea to maintain suction in the long term.

-This means incorporating drainage to prevent the clay fill coming into prolonged contact with free water, which will saturate it, reduce the effective stress and result in a loss of strength (and potentially lead to failure).
+This means incorporating drainage to prevent the clay fill coming into prolonged contact with free water, which would otherwise saturate it.
+If the clay fill were to become saturated with water, its pore water pressure would increase, reducing the effective stress and resulting in a loss of strength (potentially leading to failure).

-Internal slope drainage must let water drain out and must not let water in and be designed to intercept groundwater flow and be free-draining, allowing water to drain out easily and staying ‘dry’ most of the time.
+Internal slope drainage must let water drain out and must not let water in.
+It should be designed to intercept groundwater flow and be free-draining, allowing water to drain out easily and staying ‘dry’ most of the time.
 It should also not ‘daylight’ at the upper surface of the structure, preventing run-off from flowing into the fill (run-off should be handled by surface water drains, to avoid ponding).

 Any movement of a soil structure has the potential to disrupt, or even reverse, the fall of a drain, which could result in water flowing back in – something worth considering when specifying maintenance regimes.